NEONSCREENS/flutter-result-monad/README.md

 ## Usage

-Below is a simple example but see [the repository](https://gitlab.com/HankG/dart-result-monad/-/tree/main/example) for feature rich versions:
+Below is a simple example but see /example for feature rich versions:

 ```dart
 import 'package:result_monad/result_monad.dart';